paralax/lfi-labs/README.md

 two big options.

 1. UN\*X + Apache + PHP, install lfi-labs under somewhere and get to work.
-2. Run a Docker instance using the Dockerfile.
+2. Run a Docker instance using the Dockerfile. `docker-compose up`

 # who?